dotnet/arcade/Documentation/UnifiedBuild/Full-Code-Flow.md

 ### Forward flow commit

-The forward flow commit (denoted as `5.` in the diagram) is created as an "xcopy" of the repository contents.
-This means that we take the snapshot of the repository contents (minus the cloakings) and create a commit that sets the contents to this snapshot.
+For the forward flow, we built on the principle that the source repository is the source of thruth and the VMR is a projection.
+The commit (`5.`) is created as an "xcopy" of the repository contents.
+This means that we take the snapshot of the repository contents (minus the cloaking) and create a commit that sets the contents to this snapshot.
+This effectively zeros the delta between the repositories.
+The forward flow then works as a "checkpoint" that levels the repositories and an anchor that we can come back to later in case we're trying to figure out the order of changes when for instance investigating a conflict.

+It is expected that the VMR PR build fails frequently and an additional commit (`6.`) is required in the PR.
+This is a common flow we already have today when PRs in the `dotnet/installer` repositories uncover integration issues in the Source Build.
+As our official build comes closer to the repository build, we expect this to happen less frequently.
+Regardless, we have to account for this.

+The above means that once we merge the forward flow PR, the contents of the repository is more or less the same to the VMR.
+The actual delta in this example is the commit `7.` and `.6.`.
+This is the delta we need to eventually flow back.

 ### Backflow commit

 ## High-level overview